 - Student accounts must be in good standing at the time of application and prior to the start of the term abroad.

 In all instances, Smith College reserves the right to approve, retract or deny a student's participation in study abroad.

 The two most important issues for an Ada Comstock Scholar or transfer student considering studying abroad are how many credits she transferred to Smith College and how close she is to completing the 128 credits needed for graduation.
 These factors determine what kind of international study experience is available through the College.

 The PDF above outlines the various options available for international study.
 Students should also meet with the dean of Ada Comstock Scholars or their class dean for more guidance.

-International students are required to meet with the associate dean for international students in order to verify their visa status for re-entry into the United States after a year or semester abroad.
+International students are recommended to meet with the associate dean for international students in order to verify their visa status for re-entry into the United States after a year or semester abroad.

 Students must demonstrate proficiency in host country languages when that language is taught at Smith.

 For programs where courses are taught in the host country language: two or more years of college study or equivalent proficiency demonstrated by two semester courses at the 200 level, or one semester course at an advanced 200 or 300 level.

 For study in Paris: students normally take four 4-credit French courses, including one at the 250 level or higher in the semester prior to their study in Paris.
 Those who enter Smith at the 230 level or above are required to take three semesters of French prior to study in Paris, including one course at the 250 level or higher in the semester prior to study in Paris.
 Students beginning with FRN 101 and 102 (Beginning French I and II), or FRN 101 and 103 (Accelerated Beginning French I and II) must take three 4-credit French courses in their sophomore year, including the 250 level course (or higher).
 Students who do not meet these requirements are encouraged to consult with a member of the Department of French Studies.